gdraheim/timetrack-odoo/dotnetrc.setup.md

 ## NETRC

-The netrc util is a password storage utility that handles the formats of dot-netrc ($HOME/.netrc) and dot-gitcredentials ($HOME/.git-credentials).
+The dotnetrc util is a password storage utility that handles the formats of dot-netrc ($HOME/.netrc) and dot-gitcredentials ($HOME/.git-credentials).

 ### dot-netrc

-The dot-netrc seems to have been born on BSD systems and it is implicitly read by both "git" and "curl" tools to get login information for remote sites.
+The dot-netrc configuration file seems to have been born on BSD systems and it is implicitly read by both "git" and "curl" tools to get login information for remote sites.

 It's format is described in "man 5 netrc" = https://linux.die.net/man/5/netrc

+There is a python3 standard library module netrc as well.
+That's the reason why netrc.py was later renamed to this dotnetrc.py

 The implementation here is extended that "machine" can also include a following prefix and both machine and prefix can use fnmatch "*" "?" to catch multiple